dbeurle/neon/README.md

 `cd pastix_5.2.3/build && sudo make install && sudo ln -s /usr/local/lib/libpastix.so /usr/lib/libpastix.so`

 Provide the `sudo` password when prompted.

-Go back to the top `neon` directory and create and enter the `build` directory
+Now we are going to create the build directory and compile.
+Navigate back to the `neon` directory and create and enter the `build` directory

 `$ mkdir build && cd build`

-and finally compiling with
+Finally compiling with

 `$ make all -jN`

 where `N` is the number of parallel build jobs you want to run.

+You can then install using

+`$ sudo make install`

+and run the test suite with

+`ctest`

+to ensure the program is behaving as expected.

 ## Licensing